 Furthermore, the theory of person inspiration at best lets the Bible be only partially inspired.
-This conclusion was clearly reached by the theologian Twesten.9 Incal.
-He felt constrained to expose and spiration pertains to the words of Scripture only as their use comes into relation with our inner life, he said.
+This conclusion was clearly reached by the theologian Twesten.
+Inspiration pertains to the words of Scripture only as their use comes into relation with our inner life, he said.
 The history recorded in Scripture is inspired only as it touches the Christian consciousness.
 Hence there is no unconditional infallibility in Scripture.
 In matters of faith and life there are no errors, but in chronology, geography, and other minor matters Scripture may be wrong.
 God is the Truth, and what comes from Him is truth.
 But not all Scripture is inspired in the same way.